Concordium/concordium.github.io/source/mainnet/net/guides/developer-page.rst

     - `Concordium Rosetta SDK <https://github.com/Concordium/concordium-rosetta>`_
     - `Concordium go SDK <https://github.com/Concordium/concordium-go-sdk>`_

+    There is also a :ref:`Concordium gRPC V2 API<grpc2-documentation>`.
+It is recommended to use the SDKs.

     The following NPM libraries are useful for building web-based dApps:

     - `@concordium/web-sdk <https://www.npmjs.com/package/@concordium/web-sdk>`_ (for interacting with a chain).